How to Camp for Free in the United States

 What is free camping?

-Free camping is, essentially, just what the name suggests: camping for free, without having to pay any money.
+Free camping is, essentially, just what the name suggests: camping for free, without having to pay any money to stay at a campsite.
 It can take several forms and be part of a car- or RV-based road trip or part of an extended backpacking or bike-packing trip.
-There’s also dry camping and boondocking, which typically refer to RV, van, or motor-home camping without an electricity or water hookup.

 How to find free camping

 There are many ways to search for free camping online.
 However, no online resources currently exist that show whether a free campsite has been claimed, but you could call the local tourism board or park/forest information center and ask for a recommendation of campsites that tend to be less popular.
 Weekends and holidays tend to be the busiest, so you’ll have the best luck finding a free campsite midweek.
 You should also keep in mind that national parks are very popular with campers, so it’s a good idea to plan in advance and have a backup plan in case nothing is available.
 Ready to get started?
 These are the best places to camp in national parks.